Laurie L. Newmark, Esq.

 Hackensack, New Jersey

 While Laurie is a skilled trial lawyer, she is also a strong believer in alternate dispute resolution.
-She wholeheartedly supports the mediation process and is proud to have participated in resolving complex financial cases and parenting disputes without litigation.
-Laurie is an approved family mediator pursuant to Court Rule 1:40-12 and routinely participates in private and court-appointed mediation as an alternative to court litigation.
-She has served as a panelist for the Morris and Passaic County Matrimonial Early Settlement Panel Mediation Program.
+She wholeheartedly supports the mediation process and pursues cooperative resolutions avoiding litigation when appropriate.
+She routinely participates in private and court-appointed mediation as an alternative to court litigation.
+Laurie also volunteers as a panelist for the Morris and Passaic County Matrimonial Early Settlement Panel Mediation Program.

-The Court has also appointed Laurie as a parent coordinator in high-conflict divorce cases involving minor children, and she has served as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation, and in litigation involving DCPP in Bergen, Passaic, Essex, and Morris County.
+She has experience in parent coordination and has previously been appointed Laurie as a parent coordinator in high-conflict divorce cases involving minor children.
+She has served as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation, and in litigation involving DCPP in Bergen, Passaic, Essex, and Morris County.
 Additionally, the court has appointed her as a discovery master in matters involving complex matrimonial litigation.

-If you are interested in meeting with Laurie for a consultation, please email her at LLN@TTNLAW.com to arrange for a confidential consultation.
+If you are interested in meeting with Laurie, please email her at LLN@TTNLAW.com to arrange a confidential consultation.

 Our attorneys have received the honor of being included in the Super Lawyers and/or Super Lawyers Rising Stars list(s) published by Thomson Reuters, relative to being divorce attorneys.
 The dates of their inclusion are noted above.
 The qualifications or requirements for being included on said list can be viewed here.